Milen Vrabevski: Education and business

 Milen Vrabevski graduated from the English-language class of the First Language School (1987) and the Medical University (1995) in his native city of Varna.
 He completed his mandatory military service in the Bulgarian Navy in the radio and telegraph division between 1987 and 1989.
 He specialized in R&D project management and system auditing in Germany, France, the UK, the US, and Israel between 1996 and 2002.
 He founded the CRO/SMO Comac Medical in 1997.

 In 2002, Vrabevski founded the Association for Good Clinical Practice and Clinical Research Development.
 He was a member of the Advisory Council Europe of the Drug Information Association between 2006 and 2009.

 Music production

 In 2010, Vrabevski established the music production company Intelligent Music for the popularization of contemporary Bulgarian music and culture.
 Intelligent Music is listed in the Registry of Cultural Organizations at the Ministry of Culture of the Republic of Bulgaria.

 Soon after Intelligent Music's founding, the international rock collaboration Intelligent Music Project came into being.
-Over the years, various prominent rock musicians have taken part in the project, including Simon Phillips (TOTO, Protocol), Ronnie Romero (Rainbow), John Payne (Asia), and Carl Sentance (Nazareth).
+Over the years, various prominent rock musicians have taken part in the project, including, Joseph Williams (Toto) Simon Phillips (Toto, Protocol), Ronnie Romero (Rainbow), John Payne (Asia), and Carl Sentance (Nazareth).